Dermatology

 Our Hair

 Generally, it is not our waistline that thins as we age.
 More than likely, it’s primarily the hair on our heads.
-Hair growth rate and loss affects nearly everyone with aging.
+Hair growth rate and loss affect nearly everyone with aging.
 Hair strands become smaller and have less pigment.

-Depending on genes, testosterone-related male-pattern baldness may begin by age 30, balding completely by age 60.
+Depending on genes, testosterone-related male-pattern baldness may begin by age 30, and balding completely by age 60.
 Half of women experience hair loss by the time they hit 50, according to the North American Hair Research Society.
 With female-pattern baldness, hair becomes less dense, exposing areas of the scalp.

 Going through a major crisis can trigger alopecia areata, an autoimmune condition that causes inflammation that turns the melanocytes (cells that produce melanin) off.
 As a result, patches of white or gray develop among regularly colored hair.